ChenJieFei/AABRAA-automated-abr-analysis-app/README.md

 # Auditory Brainstem Response (ABR) Data Analysis App

 ## Overview
-This application is designed to assist researchers in the analysis of auditory brainstem response (ABR) waves.
+AABRAA (Automated ABR Analysis App) is designed to assist researchers in the analysis of auditory brainstem response (ABR) data recorded from Tucker Davis Technology's BioSigRZ software.
 It provides a suite of tools for uploading, visualizing, and analyzing ABR waves.

 ## Features